About our research

 Strong focus on child development in urban context

 Our research programme comprises several interrelated domains that represent staff expertise regarding Orthopedagogical science, Family science, and Educational science.
-Intensive collaboration exist between our department and other universities (both nationally and internationally), as well as with local professional services and organisations.
-As a result, many projects are of an inter- and multidisciplinary nature that aim to contribute to (a) youth issues that are considered typical for large urban contexts that are characterised by diversity and (b) scientific knowledge regarding aetiology, prevalence, predictors, mediating and moderating factors regarding child developmental outcomes.
+Our department collaborates intensively with other universities (both on a national and international level), as well as with local professional services and organisations.
+As a result, many projects are of an inter- and multidisciplinary nature that aim to contribute to (a) youth issue that are considered typical for large urban contexts that are characterised by diversity and (b) scientific knowledge regarding aetiology, prevalence, predictors, mediating and moderating factors regarding child developmental outcomes.
 Both aims will feed the design of appropriate intervention and prevention programmes with regard to their, often diverse, target populations to encourage evidence-based practice.

 Mission of the research programme